-Upper part of waterfalls starts in pine forest altitudinal zone (with quite a few gorgeous araucarias) but lower end is located already in the moist Atlantic Forest.
+Upper part of waterfalls starts in the pine forest altitudinal zone (with quite a few gorgeous araucarias) but the lower end is located already in the moist Atlantic Forest.

 Rio Caracol here enters the Vale de Lageana valley – beautiful, almost pristine, forest covered canyon with steep cliffs in both sides.
 Few kilometres further below Rio Caracol forms another impressive waterfall – the 70 m tall Lageana Falls (Cascata de Lageana).
 This waterfall is located in narrow canyon and its beauty is harder to observe, thus it is a lot less popular tourist destination.

-On photographs the area around Caracol Falls may seem to be pristine and remote but in reality this is very popular tourist destination with nature trails, 27 m tall observation tower, cable car, tourist train, restaurant, shops.
+On photographs the area around Caracol Falls may seem to be pristine and remote but in reality, this is a very popular tourist destination with nature trails, a 27 m tall observation tower, a cable car, a tourist train, a restaurant, and shops.
 Caracol State Park (25 ha) has been established around the falls and this is one of the most popular natural landmarks in Brazil, possibly the second most visited after the famous Iguazu Falls.

 This popularity could be explained by the vicinity to major cities and definitely – by the unusual beauty of this waterfall which becomes especially beautiful during the sunset.